gmnenad/CalculatorNotepad/README.md

 This simple example demonstrate several features of CalculatorNotepad:
 - user defined function `fib(x)`, in this case defined in single line
 - `if` conditional used as Excel-like function with syntax `if(condition, true_expression, false_expression)`
-    - note that `if` also has normal `if(condition) true_expression_block else false_expression_block;` variant
+    - note that `if` also has normal `if(condition)` true_expression_block `else` false_expression_block; variant
     - this functional **single line format** exist for some other functions like `while`, `for` etc
     - for single-line functions like `fib(x)` this functional form is more suitable
 - condition `x≤1` uses 'less or equal' sign, which is alternative to using '<='
     - CalculatorNotepad support **alternative symbols** and Greek letters for most suitable functions and operators
     - examples are ≡/==, ≠/== , ≥/>=, ≤/<=, π/pi , √/sqrt , ∑/sum, ∏/product, ∫/integral, ∩/vIntersect, ....
-    - there is even option in Menu/Options to 'Automatically replace known symbols' (disabled by default), which would replace 'sqrt' with '√' etc
+    - there is even option in Menu/Options to 'Automatically replace known symbols' (disabled by default), which would for example replace 'sqrt' with '√' as soon as typed
 - notepad support recursive calls, as seen here since `fib` calls same `fib` function
     - there is integrated stack guard that will report error instead of crashing app if user recursive function is not bounded and use too much of stack
 - `fib(1000)` is example of using user defined function, which is used same as any integrated function
     - in this case x=1000 is large number for fibonacci function which would need ages to compute if this was written in normal language like C# ( without some form of dynamic programming, such naive recursive solution would call `fib` function around 2^x times )
-    - but CalculatorNotepad is using **automatic cache** for function results, so even recursive solutions would complete in same time as (often mush more complicated) non-recursive functions.
+    - but CalculatorNotepad is using **automatic cache** for function results, so even recursive solutions would complete in same time as (often much more complicated) non-recursive functions.
 This case needed just 6ms.
 - `fib(2000)` is example where function result in infinite (∞), since actual result is larger than 10^308 limit for 'double' precision floating number
     - this can be overcome by changing **default number format** in Menu\Options from 'Double 64-bit' to either 'Quad 128-bit' or 'MPFR' ( both Quad and MPFR can support huge exponent values)
     - alternative is to use **number literal suffix** for specific number type:  suffix 'm' means that number will be MPFR, and suffix 'q' means than number will be Quad